-Using this method, many companies around the world who have a remote workforce of around 65%+ have found that their workers are so much more productive than if they were sat in an office.
+Using this method, many companies around the world who have a remote workforce of around 65%+ have found that these workers are so much more productive than if they were stationed in an office.

 Get Organized and Plan Meticulously

 As with any aspect of business, it’s vital that your recruitment process is well-thought out, organized and you plan each step of your process.
-If you want the best talent for your job roles, this is what you’re going to have to do.
+If you want the best talent for your projects, this is what you’re going to have to do.

 The best way to do this is by creating a company profile or summary, describing who you are, what you do, and your company’s mission or values.

 Following this, you’ll want to include some information about what kind of freelancer you want and what qualities they should have.
-This means that in the space of two paragraphs, your potential recruiters know exactly what’s expected of them and whether the job is right for them.
-Freelance marketplaces like FreeeUp have a short request form where you can list your expectations and vital details of the job in a few minutes.
+This means that in the space of two paragraphs, potential recruits know exactly what’s expected of them and whether the project is right for them.
+Freelance marketplaces like FreeeUp have a short request form where you can list your expectations and vital details of the project in a few minutes.

 For example, you might provide several benefits for working for your company.
-This is basically telling your recruit why they would want to work for you.
-This is to help you secure the best talent for the job.
+This is basically telling the recruit why they would want to work for you.
+This is to help you secure the best talent for the project.

-Once you’ve created this summary of your application, it’s time to make your job go live to the world.
-There are countless job boards, and websites you can find with a quick Google search.
+Once you’ve created this summary of your application, it’s time to make it go live to the world.
+There are countless project boards, and websites you can find with a quick Google search.
 These can be good places to start.

 Using sites like Upwork and People Per Hour, you can find individuals from all other the world in all kinds of freelancing and remote worker industries.
 The process is somewhat different on each platform, but you’ll always get the chance to communicate with the workers before hiring them.
 There’s also a review and rating system on most platforms that you can follow to make sure that you really are choosing the most reputable remote worker.